 - All varieties of kale work, but obviously will have different flavors and textures.

 Recently, my son randomly asked me, “whatever happened to that black cowboy dude?”
 Sensing my opportunity I shared the story of the many ignored and forgotten black cowboys that helped shape the American West including Bill Pickett, “Stagecoach” Mary Fields, and Bass Reeves who was the original “Lone Ranger”.
 Many cities nationwide host Black Rodeos to pay tribute to the culture and heritage.
 The city of Houston has one of the largest celebrations with it’s Annual Black Heritage Day Rodeo.

 Dope beats, fresh eats.
-Enjoy these tasty and crunchy purple kale chips!
+Enjoy these tasty and crunchy baked kale chips!